kshitijnatu/Hands-on-L3-Containers-with-Docker/README.md

 ---

-## How it works (key details)
-- The Flask app uses the Redis hostname `redis`:
-  - In `app.py`, the client is created as `redis.Redis(host='redis', port=6379)`.
-  - This works because Docker Compose creates a network where service names become DNS names.
-- The hit counter is stored in Redis as the key `hits`.
-- On each request to `/`, the app calls `INCR hits` via the Redis Python client.
-- The `get_hit_count()` function retries Redis connection up to 5 times to handle Redis not being ready immediately at startup.

----

 ## What I learned in this hands-on
 - **Containerizing a Python/Flask app** using a `Dockerfile`:
   - Installing Python deps from `requirements.txt`,